ericphanson/SDPAFamily.jl/docs/src/problematicproblems.md

 # Possible Issues and Troubleshooting

-We now demonstrate some current limitations of this package.
+We now demonstrate some current limitations of this package via [`Convex.jl#MathOptInterface`](https://github.com/ericphanson/Convex.jl/tree/MathOptInterface)'s `Problem Deopt`.
+This is run with `TEST=true`, meaning the solution returned by the solver will be tested against the true solution.

 ## Underflows

 This occurs when the precision used to represent the solution is not high enough compared to the internal precision used by the solver.
 This lack of precision can lead to catastrophic cancellation.

-We now demonstrate this via [`Convex.jl#MathOptInterface`](https://github.com/ericphanson/Convex.jl/tree/MathOptInterface)'s `Problem Deopt`.
-This is run with `TEST=true`, meaning the solution returned by the solver will be tested against the true solution.
 In the following, SDPA-QD is used to solve the problem, and `Float64` numbers are used to represent the obtained solution, and the test fails.

 ```@setup convex
 using SDPAFamily, Test, SparseArrays